andersgs/beast2_constsites/README.md

 It will optionally also take a BED file with positions to mask (e.g., positions of phage).

+### IQTree

+`beast2_constsites` will take the same FASTA, VCF, and optionally the BED file, as described above, and will print out the `iqtree` command's `-fconst` option with the appropriate numbers and format.
+You can then copy paste the relevant portion to form the complete `iqtree` command.

 ## How to install?

     pip3 install b2constsites